Worrying, Intrusive and Racing Thoughts

 The reason you seem to have your attention on yourself all day and it feels like there are numerous thoughts running through your mind is because of all your confusion about how you feel.
 You may go around in circles all day long, looking for answers and trying to find a way out of this hell.
 Some people may struggle to sleep as they reflect on the whole day, trying to figure it all out.
 The mind just stays constantly active and never gets the break it so needs to finally be at peace.

 Worrying can also become a habit.
 When you are in an anxious state, thoughts and emotions seem to be exaggerated.
 Everything magnifies.
 A little problem becomes massive and something that you could dismiss when you were healthy, sticks around all day.
 The worrying thoughts feed more worrisome thoughts and so you can end up in a constant cycle of worry and negative thinking.

 You may find yourself thinking all day, as you hit one brick wall after another trying to find freedom from how you feel.
 The harder you try to find a way out, the more you think and worry about your current state and so the more you mentally wear yourself out.
-This leads to you feeling like your mind is exhausted, chaotic and out of control, you just can’t stop thinking even if you wanted to.
+This leads to a mind that is exhausted, chaotic and out of control, where you just can’t stop thinking even if you wanted to.
 The intrusive thoughts in your head just seem constant and cause you a great deal of disturbance.

 How do I control my thoughts?